 It’s easy to make your own crispy, crunchy, savory danishes at home with pre-made frozen puff pastry!
 You know I love this stuff.
 I’ve used it to make sausage rolls, pumpkin rolls, and an epic roast beast!
 You can find vegan friendly puff pastry in the frozen food aisle of most grocery stores.
 In fact, I just realized that Tenderflake is accidentally vegan.
 That’s great news for me, cause that means I can make recipes like these apple cheese danishes for you!

-But back to this delectable apple cheese danish!
 I’m addicted to these and you will be too.
 My goal is to get these sold at Costco or some other big box store!
 Imagine?!

 vegan apple cheese danishes

-these apple cheese danishes are the perfect breakfast treat throughout the week or can round out a brunch feast for the weekend!
+These apple cheese danishes are the perfect breakfast treat throughout the week or can round out a brunch feast for the weekend!

 - 2 pkg (each 500 g) vegan frozen puff pastry, thawed overnight in the fridge

 - all-purpose flour, for dusting

 - 1 green apple (sliced 1/8-inch thick on a mandolin, cut in half)

 - 1 pkg vegan cheddar cheese slices (such as Daiya), cut in half

 - 1/4 C melted vegan butter, for brushing